 TABLE OF CONTENTS

-You can do the administration of products, product groups, and batches.
+You can register products, product groups, and batches.
 Products can be associated with product groups.

 For each product, you can specify market-specific master data.

 For the EU market, you can upload the product master data to the EU Hub as per the EMVS guidelines.
 If the Manufacturer for Pharma application is activated for your tenant, the product is also created in that application after uploading the master data to the EU Hub.
 The product in the Manufacturer for Pharma application will take the values and settings given in the Serialized Manufacturing application except for the fields that cannot be mapped between the two applications.

 For the USA market, you can meet the Drug Supply Chain Security Act (DSCSA) requirements as a manufacturer.
 You can activate being the Verification Router Service (VRS) responder for products.
 You can provide the responder Global Location Number (GLN) and the verification endpoint to be used by the VRS requests.